 About RBC Royal Bank’s prime rate

-The current RBC Royal Bank prime rate is 3.95%.
-This is the same prime rate that’s posted by most major financial institutions in Canada.
+The current RBC Royal Bank prime rate is 7.2%.
+This is the same prime rate that you will find posted by most major financial institutions in Canada.

-As with other banks, RBC Royal Bank usually only changes its prime rate in response to Bank of Canada (BoC) interest rate policy.
+As with other banks, RBC Royal Bank usually only changes its prime rate in response to the Bank of Canada's (BoC) interest rate policy.
 When the BoC raises or lowers the key rate (known as the target for the overnight rate), RBC Royal Bank will usually adjust its prime rate by the same amount.
-For example, if the BoC were to raise the overnight rate by 25 basis points (bps), RBC Royal Bank would usually raise its prime rate by 25 bps as well.
+For example, if the BoC were to raise the overnight rate by 25 basis points (bps), RBC Royal Bank would usually raise its prime rate by 25 basis points as well.

-There have been some exceptions to this rule.
-When the BoC cut interest rates by 25 bps, RBC Royal Bank only lowered their prime rate by 15 bps, as did Canada’s other major banks.
-And while it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.
+There have been some exceptions to this rule, where RBC Royal Bank hasn't fully passed on BoC rate cuts.
+For example, there have been times where the BoC has cut interest rates by 25 basis points, but RBC Royal Bank only lowered its prime rate by 15 basis points.
+At times like these, most of the major banks tend to make the same call.
+While it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.

-How does the RBC Royal Bank prime rate affect mortgage rates
+How the RBC Royal Bank prime rate affects variable mortgage rates